-At local level, women and youth are agents of change and they constitute a larger proportion of the population and will take lead in dissemination of information using the various strategies such as focus groups, study circles and roundtable discussions.
+At local level, women and youth are agents of change and they constitute a larger proportion of the population and will take lead in dissemination of information using the various strategies such as focus groups, study circles and roundtable discussions.T pamphlets, print media, electronic media and community radio stations.
 Local community climate change adaptation promoters will be trained so that they become resource persons and promoters of climate change adaptation activities in the target project region.
 These promoters will use knowledge gained to influence the communities in the project area to increase the uptake of climate change adaptation innovations that can be upscaled at national level based on lessons learnt from this community-based climate change resilience project.